accelazh/accelazh.github.io/_posts/2016-04-12-A-Quick-Summary-of-Energy-Aware-Cloud-Computing.md

 PUE * SPUE = TPUE (True PUE).
 Based on the state of the art in 2013, an annual TPUE of 1.25 probably represents the upper limit of what is economically feasible in real-world settings [\[10\]]() (page 73).

 With respect to the power efficiency of computing, a key feature is: under low levels of utilization, computing systems tend to be significantly more ineffcient than when they are exercised at maximum utilization [\[10\]]() (page 73).
 This is usually why we need cloud consolidation.

-Energy-proportional computing is a different approach, where energy-consumption of computer hardware should be proportional to its utilization.
+Energy-proportional computing is a different approach [\[10\]]() (page 76), where energy-consumption of computer hardware should be proportional to its utilization.
 Though some progress, it is still under-research now.
 But if it comes true, cloud consolidation is not really needed any more, since low utilization yields low energy consumption in proportion.

 ### Other Software Techniques